jnuguid1/Multithreading-Assignment/README.txt

       makefile

-      In the same directory click on "New_Alarm_Cond" to run the code.
+      In the same directory open the Unix exucutable file "New_Alarm_Cond" to run the code.

 2. At the prompt "ALARM>", type...